achbintangfebrian/flutter_kasir/quick_fix_instructions.md

 # Quick Fix for API Connection Error

 ## The Problem
-You're getting a 404 error with HTML content when trying to log in, which means your Flutter app can't connect to your Laravel backend API.
+You're getting a 404 error with HTML content when trying to access API endpoints, which means your Flutter app can't connect to your Laravel backend API.

 ## Quick Solutions